 What stands out is that technology is an enabler in this scenario.
 So, if a digital blizzard is upon us, then I say, let’s get out and play.

-If you're not sure how to make the most of technology to support performance in your organisation, or want to take steps into trying some new approaches, then get in touch.
+If you're not sure how to make the most of technology to support performance in your organisation, or want to take steps into trying some new approaches, get in touch.